Atomic-scale biology across systems: structure, mechanism, disease

+We use a multidisciplinary approach to study the pathogenic pathways of prions, transmissible and invariably lethal protein-only pathogens that affect humans and animals.
 Prototypic prions are formed from misfolded chains of a membrane-bound glycoprotein called prion protein (PrP), assembled into infectious fibrils.
-These fibrils show parallel in-register intermolecular beta-sheet (PIRIBS) amyloid structures, denoted PrPSc, after the prototypic prion disease of sheep and goats called scrapie.
+These fibrils adopt parallel in-register intermolecular β-sheet (PIRIBS) amyloid structures.

-Prion diseases, or transmissible spongiform encephalopathies (TSEs), are severe neurodegenerative conditions characterised by neuronal loss, spongiform vacuolation (spongiosis) affecting any part of the brain, astrocytic proliferation, and various patterns of amyloid deposition, which correspond to various prion fibril (PrPSc) structures or folds, representing distinct prion strains.
+Prion diseases, or transmissible spongiform encephalopathies (TSEs), are severe neurodegenerative conditions characterised by neuronal loss, spongiform vacuolation (spongiosis), astrocytic proliferation, and diverse patterns of amyloid deposition.
+These deposition patterns and lesion profiles correspond to distinct prion fibril structures or folds, representing unique prion strains.
+Human prions cause various forms of Creutzfeldt–Jakob disease (CJD).
+It can be sporadic, inherited, or acquired through transmission.
+Bovine prions, as in mad cow disease, can also infect humans and cause variant CJD (vCJD).

-We aim to understand the molecular mechanisms of prion spread and toxicity.
-Our methods include genetic code expansion (GCE) and bio-orthogonal fluorescent labeling of prions, combined with advanced microscopy, such as single-molecule localisation microscopy (SMLM), correlative light and electron cryo-microscopy (cryo-CLEM), soft X-ray tomography (cryo-SXT) and single particle cryo-EM.
+Our aim is to uncover the molecular mechanisms of prion spread and toxicity.
+To this end, we employ genetic code expansion (GCE) and bioorthogonal fluorescent labeling of prions using click chemistry, combined with advanced imaging modalities including single-molecule localisation microscopy (SMLM), TIRF microscopy, correlative light and electron cryo-microscopy (cryo-CLEM), soft X-ray tomography (cryo-SXT), and single-particle cryo-EM.

-Tracking of nascent fluorescent prion assemblies in live cells facilitates the identification of extra- and intra-cellular prion pathogenicity mediators at defined stages of prion infection.
-Mapping the binding footprints of prion interaction partners may potentiate the rational design of novel anti-prion therapeutics.
+Tracking nascent fluorescent prion assemblies in live cells enables us to identify extracellular and intracellular mediators of prion pathogenicity at defined stages of infection.
+Mapping the binding footprints of prion interaction partners may ultimately inform the rational design of novel anti-prion therapeutics.

 Further reading